 Let’s now take a closer look at what Invesco offers and Invesco QQQ’s performance…

 Trust Series 1

 The underlying goal of Invesco is to help investors improve their portfolios.
-They offer active and passive investments, along with alternative strategies.
+It offers active and passive investments, along with alternative strategies.
 Among the many different options available, you can check out popular products like the Invesco QQQ Trust Series 1.

-Out of large-cap growth funds, Invesco was rated the best-performing fund.
+Out of large cap growth funds, Invesco was rated the best-performing fund.
 Lipper created this review of the Invesco QQQ Trust Series 1 by looking at total returns for the last 15 years.
 To achieve this ranking, Invesco had to beat out 327 other funds.
-By the end of 2020, Invesco QQQ was also rated as the second fund in terms of liquidity.
+By the end of 2020, Invesco QQQ was also rated as the second-best fund in terms of liquidity.
 They determined this ranking by looking at the average daily trading volume.

 Like any investment vehicle, Invesco QQQ has had its ups and downs.
 During the last 52 weeks, its highest price for the ETF was $338.19.
 And the 52-week low was $179.98.

 When looking at the year-to-date return, it’s close to breakeven.
 And the one-year return is above 70%.
 Although, is it a good investment going forward?

 Any investment carries a degree of risk, but there are some benefits to choosing Invesco QQQ.
 One of the reasons legendary investors like Warren Buffett like index funds is they provide automatic diversification.
 When you buy an ETF or index fund, you are essentially buying a basket of other financial products.
 So even if one company in the ETF goes bankrupt, you still have many other viable investments remaining.